awie3di/docs/articles/quickstart/native/android/_includes/_auth0.md

 Run **Sync Project with Gradle Files** inside Android Studio or execute `./gradlew clean assembleDebug` from the command line.

 ::: note
-For more information about using Gradle, check the [Gradle official documentation](https://gradle.org/getting-started-android-build/).
+For more information about using Gradle, check [Gradle official documentation](https://gradle.org/getting-started-android-build/).
 :::